Top 10 Things to Do in Santa Cruz: From Beaches to Boardwalks

 - Contact Number: +1 (831) 335-4484

 Roaring Camp Railroad offers an unforgettable journey back in time.
 It combines the charm of vintage steam trains with the stunning beauty of the Santa Cruz Mountains.
-The railroad, which operates steam engines dating back to the 1890s, gives visitors the chance to explore the area like never before.
+The railroad, which operates steam engines dating back to the 1890s, allows visitors to explore the area like never before.
 You can choose between two scenic routes:

 - The Redwood Forest Steam Train